 Harley's grin grew even wider.
 "Oh, do tell, my child, and we shall decide your punishment..."

 However, even as the mad jester leaned forward, eager to enjoy the total corruption of her last slave, a voice niggled away in the back of her head.
-How long before other heroes - not to mention some villains - began to notice that four prominent crimefighters
+How long before other heroes - not to mention some villains - began to notice that four prominent crimefighters were missing?

 The Joker took a lengthy inhale of the cigar between his gloved fingers, before speaking to the crowd assembled in the dim light of Abandoned Gotham Warehouse #726.